lars-and-anders-bachelor-thesis/just-us/README.md

 npm start
 ```

-Then if you are going to use an Mobile Device Emulator, you have to press **`r`** to connect to the device.
+Then if you are going to use an Mobile Device Emulator, you have to press **`a`** to connect to the device.
 It is also helpful to know the **`r`** to reload the application if it enters an unexpected crash.